 An early recording of this phrase is written in an article from The Atlanta Constitution newspaper, printed in 1902, under the subheading “Men and Women Dropped Like Flies and Flames,” and it reads:

-The details in the quote above come from a terrible volcanic eruption that occured in the town of St. Pierre on that year.
+The details in the quote above come from a terrible volcanic eruption that occurred in the town of St. Pierre on that year.